minghui4/MSBD5017/README.md

 ## Function for demonstration:

-### 1. Landing Page (Containing list of Functions for demo) - https://msbd-5017.vercel.app/landing
+### 1. Landing Page (Contains list of Functions for demo) - https://msbd-5017.vercel.app/landing

 ### 2. Registration of NGO - https://msbd-5017.vercel.app/NGORegistration
   - This page is for registation of NGO.
 Below is the testing data for your reference.